ValueMap

-A bit about me
+- A bit about me

 The problems are the scope and depth of what needs to be transmitted in a short amount of time.
-I’ve sat down with people for over 4 hours, only to broadly touch the main ideas behind investing.
-We would often talk in theoretical terms with no immediate application.
-Even when the person could follow along for the whole time and understand the concepts, they would forget most of it after a couple of weeks.
-They knew enough to get started but the confidence would diminish by the day, and we would be back at square one.
+You can sit with someone for hours, only to broadly touch the main ideas behind investing.
+Even when the person can follow along for the whole time and understand the concepts, they still forget most of it after a couple of weeks.

-At the same time, talking about things in an abstract manner does not translate to direct application.
+At the same time, talking about things in an abstract manner does not translate directly to application.
 You may know what a Discounted Cash Flow model is, but how do you apply this knowledge?
 Do you have to also learn how to build an excel model from scratch?

 In my investing journey, I used multiple websites to collect data and analyze Balance Sheets.
 I’ve paid for multiple subscriptions and was still unsatisfied with what I was getting.